israpps/israpps.github.io/aboutMe.md

 ### My relation with software development
 <div class="box">
   <p>
-    My interest in software development began in 2015 aproximately, A few months after discovering about the existence of PS2 Homebrew, I decided to update wLaunchELF on my PS2 (A very famous PS2 Filebrowser), when I extracted the package it included the source code inside, after reading one files (just for curiosity) I decided that I had to learn how to do the same, no matter how time it takes.
+My interest in software development began in 2015 aproximately, A few months after discovering about the existence of PS2 Homebrew, I decided to update wLaunchELF on my PS2 (A very famous PS2 Filebrowser), when I extracted the package it included the source code inside, after reading one files (just for curiosity) I decided that I had to learn how to do the same, no matter how much time it takes.

 Obviously, I couldn't dedicate too much time to learn the basics because attending school + A.A.C.I was ridiculously time-consuming.
 So I couldn´t make substancial progress on this.

 Time passed, and COVID-19 arrived to argentina.

 The government declared total lockdown for 2 weeks (at the end lockdown extended to more than 180 days).

 This gave me plenty of time to finally start learning the basics with a steady progress.

 My first language was C++.

 Time passed as I continued learning and writing code to test what I knew.

 at the end of 2020, and with the help or alex Parrado, I delved into PS2 homebrew development starting with my first two mods/forks: wLaunchELF_ISR amd FunTuna.

 as time passed I started to learn a bit of pure C and the basic usage of wxWidgets in code::blocks.

 I try to learn a bit every day about this fascinating world of software development.

   </p>
 </div>